 This type is octal based and was used for

-military applications.
-As such it also carries a Department of Defence
+WS-122 wireless set power supplies.
+As such it also carries a Department

-number.
-Internally, it contains an Oak mechanism, but unlike other Ferrocarts,
+of Defence number.
+Internally, it contains an Oak mechanism, but unlike

 The use of an octal base is interesting and one might be curious as to why it was never popular for vibrator use.
 On the contrary, it provides far better grip in the socket, and octal sockets remained standard right up until the end of the valve era.
 Vibrator development began in the pre octal era which explains the common UX bases used, but there is no reason there couldn't have been a gradual change to the octal standard.
 After all, the likes of Delco introduced their own unusual 3 and 5 pin bases.